 If you’re coming to Italy for the wine, this is where you want to be!
 The Tuscany region is full of lush vegetation including vineyards, olive groves, and an abundance of Cyprus trees.
 This is also home to one of Italy’s most major cities, Florence, an important capital of art and culture.
 While there is not much else around it, Pisa is another Italian destination you may be familiar with, housing the Leaning Tower of Pisa which has been mentioned and pictured in a variety of movies, shows, and other media outlets.

 Many small cities and towns are nestled in the rolling hills of Tuscany so the scenery is out of this world from any viewpoint.
 Aside from the countryside wineries and old Roman cities, Tuscany also offers some beautiful coastline and even islands.
 This region offers a bit of everything so I would definitely recommend renting a car and exploring all the corners of this land!

-That beautiful Italian cliffside on your desktop background suggestions is most likely, the Amalfi coast.
-The many photographs taken on the seaside of country are typically here.
-Small properties piled on top of one another, of different colors, and very large cliff coastline make for a picture perfect view during all times of day and all seasons.
+That beautiful Italian cliffside on your desktop background is most likely from the Amalfi coast.
+The many photographs taken of the seaside of Italy are typically from here.
+Small properties of different colors piled on top of one another and very large cliff coastline make for the perfect view during all times of day and all seasons.

 While it’s obviously better to go to the sea during the summer, the Amalfi coast is just so beautiful, it’s worth seeing no matter when you’re coming to Italy.

 Starting from Sorrento and ending in the town of Vietri sul Mare, this 30 mile section of land will amaze you.
 There are glamorous villas near small villages and pebbled beaches; there’s plenty of variety and an abundance of beauty throughout all of the Amalfi coast.